What is Death Valley Camping, Really?

 Death Valley was given its forbidding name by a group of pioneers lost here in the winter of 1849-1850…They were rescued by two of their young men, William Lewis Manly and John Rogers, who had learned to be scouts.
 As the party climbed out of the valley over the Panamint Mountains, one of the men turned, looked back, and said “goodbye, Death Valley.” – NPS Website

-When is the ideal time to visit Death Valley?
+When is the ideal time for Death Valley Camping?

 We don’t recommend visiting Death Valley in the heat of the summer.
 Yes, there are crazy events that take place in the summer months like the Badwater Marathon (a 135 mile race in July).
 However, those extreme activities are for a special breed of adrenaline junkies!